-“Embracing Abilities: Female Social Entrepreneurs” gathers female social entrepreneurs to share the common challenges they have faced and the motivation behind their work.
-Join us to further understand the landscape of Persons with Disabilities (PwDs) within the ASEAN community.
+On 27 July 2021, Soristic organised its annual Social Connex event.
+This year, the topic of focus is “Embracing Abilities: Female Social Entrepreneurs” where female social entrepreneurs are gathered to share the common challenges they have faced and motivation behind their work.
+The sharing of the webinar includes the general landscape of female social entrepreneurs and employment policies for Persons with Disabilities (PwDs) within the ASEAN community.

 During the webinar we had a chance to get a glimpse of an insightful discussion from the panel on various topics such as their thoughts on the inclusivity of PwDs within their community, key challenges of being a female social entrepreneur and how enterprises can be more conducive and inclusive to PwDs.

 Read more to catch some of the highlights from the insight discussion.

 “We are slowly moving towards a much more empathetic society, and much more inclusive.”

 While talking about the perspective of the current level of inclusivity of PwDs within their community, the panelists have shared various thoughts on the topic.
 Firstly, Jing Yan has shared that the general public might have very little experience in interacting with PwDs and also a lack of exposure in terms of working with PwDs.
 She emphasised that being inclusive allows others to have the opportunities to engage and learn from a larger pool of talents, creating a greater diversity.